Ross65536/adc-middleware/README.md

         scripts/install_turnkey.sh
         ```

-        > If you use a different folder or network for the backend you need to update the file's `./data/config/docker-compose.example.yml` value `turnkey-service_default` and the `middleware` service's `RESOURCE_SERVER_BASE_URL` env var with the backend URL.
+        > If you use a different folder or network for the backend (docker network ls) you need to update the file's `./data/config/docker-compose.example.yml` values `turnkey-service_default` to the network used.

+        > If you are using a different service name than `ireceptor-api` for the API backend you need to update `data/config/example.properties`'s `adc.resourceServerUrl` property.

     - Load some data, based [on](https://github.com/sfu-ireceptor/dataloading-curation):

         follow the instructions to load some data.